shawky-13/Learn-React/README.md

 ---------||------------------||------------||--------------------||------------------------||

-## what does it mean for something to be "declerative" instead of "imperative"?
+Q. what does it mean for something to be "declerative" instead of "imperative"?

 => In programming:
 Declarative means you describe what you want to happen, not how to do it.